rohitsm/TCSA/Code/README.md

 #Source code#

-This folder contains all the source code for the project.
+**Note:** This is an initial commit and contains preliminary raw code.
+For updated version check `ross_v2`

-*	**login** - Contains the related HTML and CSS code for the login page
+*	_login/_ - Contains the related HTML and CSS code for the login page
   *	Ross' Development Branch: `ross_v1`